40 Best Weight-Loss Tips If You're Over 40

 Start Instagramming your food.

 Speaking of social media, it's time to take a cue from those iPhone-crazy millennials because it might just be the weight loss boost you want!
 Here's what's up: Holding onto that food memory may help you eat less at breakfast.
 And lunch, and dinner.
 An analysis on a number of "attentive eating" studies printed in the American Journal of Clinical Nutrition showed that if people recall their last meal as being filling and satisfying, they tend to eat less during their next meal.
 Researchers found techniques like writing down or drawing meals (and even keeping food wrappers and receipts!) to be particularly beneficial.

 Be pessimistic for a moment.

-Picture this in your mind: You’ve dieted and worked out for the past 10 years and you’re fatter than ever.
-Your health is in shambles and you’re hopeless at resisting food temptation.
+Picture this in your mind: You've dieted and worked out for the past 10 years and you're fatter than ever.
+Your health is in shambles and you're hopeless at resisting food temptation.
 You know better, but you look and feel like hell.
-It’s that kind of “negative fantasizing” that researchers say paradoxically provides powerful motivation for weight loss.
+It's that kind of "negative fantasizing" that researchers say paradoxically provides powerful motivation for weight loss.
 According to the Zero Sugar Diet, a study in the journal Cognitive Therapy & Research revealed that obese women on a weight loss journey who had the most positive fantasies—showing off their new, hot bodies to friends a year later—actually lost 24 pounds fewer than those with the most negative thoughts.
-While it’s fun to visualize the future benefits of weight loss success, researchers say negative fantasies about weight loss mentally prepare dieters for temptation and hardship.
+While it's fun to visualize the future benefits of weight loss success, researchers say negative fantasies about weight loss mentally prepare dieters for temptation and hardship.